 - Radiological Technician

 - Respiratory Therapist

 Highly competitive applicants will also possess the following:

 - Participation in Community Service or Volunteer work

-- Greater than 2,000 hours of paid, hands-on (direct) patient care experience completed in the U.S healthcare system.
+- Greater than 1,000 hours of paid, direct patient care experience completed in the U.S healthcare system.

 - Completed college-level science course credit hours of 80 hours or more